Yurlungur/summer_project/Cheb_Gauss_Lobato/mollification/README.md

 <br>
 --- <br>

-So, Jonah, by convergence plots you meant the ones below? :)
+Error convergence plots at x=0.0 (between 2 edges and 'far from edge' for the cases described before) are presented below:

 <img src="convergence.png" align='middle'/><br>